Legal Information: Maine

 Updated:

-Also, either side can file to modify a final order.
-If there is sufficient cause to do so, the judge can modify an order from time to time as circumstances may require.1
+Either you or the abuser can file to change (modify) a final order.
+The judge would hold a hearing to decide if there is “sufficient cause” to do modify it.
+Judges can modify an order from time to time as circumstances may require.3